Plan your visit

 How to find us

-By car: enter GL6 6TH into your satnav, or follow the brown tourism signs on all major approach routes.
-Painswick Rococo Garden is 15 minutes’ drive from junction 11a of the M5.
-Parking is free.
+By car: To find the Garden, enter GL6 6TH into your satnav or follow the brown tourism signs from all major approach routes.
+Painswick Rococo Garden is just a 15-minute drive from Junction 11a of the M5, and parking is free for all visitors.
+During the Snowdrop season, visitors must book tickets in advance so we can control numbers and ensure there is parking available.

 Food and drink